-- Cost effective – How much will it cost to acquire test bench and each test program/cable set?
+- Cost effective – How much will it cost to acquire a test bench and each test program/cable set?
 As mentioned previously, test benches are often designed to measure only one or two devices.
 Try to identify a system that provides multiple test capabilities in order to reduce the number of ATEs purchased.

 - Robust – Does it have diagnostic and self-test capabilities to provide confidence that it is going to perform a proper test (and is not easily damaged by connecting a defective UUT)

 - Easy to use – Good designs should inform the user about its operation to some extent without every page of documentation.
-Controls provided need be intuitive.
+Controls provided need to be intuitive.
 Some tests are far too complex for this, but documentation can be integrated into the flow of the system’s use.

 - Durable/Reliable – Are the connections, cables, etc. of a type and quality that will survive repeated use